Who are those encouraging him? Fan complains about Davido's weight loss

 - One young lady however questioned why people continue to encourage the singer as she does not like his new physical appearance

-- Fans of the singer did not waste time in shutting the young lady down as they say that the transformation looks good on Davido
+- Fans of the singer did not waste time in shutting the young lady down as they said the transformation looks good on Davido

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Popular singer, Davido is basking in his new found hobby, exercise and it's working wonders for him as the singer does not hesitate to share his progress.
+Popular singer Davido is basking in his newfound hobby, exercise, and it's working wonders for him as he does not hesitate to share his progress.

 Davido's fans are also here for the transformation as their fave looks good, but a young lady has expressed her dissatisfaction.